ThePizza1k/crossbridge-swc-lua/docs/lua/REFERENCE.md

 ## Flash Library

 The flash library provides some tools for interop with AS3.
 Be aware that some of these functions are not safe, and should not be allowed for user code.
+All metamethods on flash objects should be safe, so long as you limit what you provide.
+(You may want to restrict access to Class objects via registerConversion, as you can access them via obj.constructor)

 <details>